nixtrace/rcom/README.md

 ### Topics.

 One service might need to update many different services about an event, following the publish-subscribe pattern.
-You can publish and subscribe to topics on a node, specifying a key.
+You can publish and subscribe to topics on a node, specifying a channel.

 - Publisher.